bitweb-project/bitweb/CONTRIBUTING.md

 reviewers that the changes warrant the review effort, and if reviewers are "Concept NACK'ing" the PR, the author may need to present arguments and/or do research backing their suggested changes.

-Moreover, if there is reasonable doubt that the pull request author does not fully understand the changes they are submitting themselves, or if it becomes clear that they have not tested the changes on a basic level themselves, the pull request may be closed immediately.

 #### Conceptual Review